Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Deligne--Mumford type Spaces

 In this section we present a Lie groupoid version of the classical Deligne-Mumford theory.

-The gluing construction at the nodes requires a conversion of the absolute value $|a|$ of a non-zero complex number $a$, the gluing parameter, into a positive real number $R>0$, which is essentially the modulus of the associated cylindrical neck.
-The conversion $|a|\mapsto R$ in the classical Deligne-Mumford case is defined by the diffeomorphism
+The gluing construction at the nodes requires a conversion of the absolute value $|a|$ of a non-zero complex number $a$, the gluing parameter, into a positive real number $R>0$, which is essentially the modulus of the associated cylindrical neck. {For this purpose we introduce the notion of a gluing profile. \begin{definition} A {\bf gluing profile} is a smooth diffeomorphism

-In our study of stable curves we need, in view of the functional analytic requirements, other gluing profiles.
-A very useful one is the exponential gluing profile